Skip to content

 The short version

 Pick an offer that implies a reason to switch.
-Keep targeting broad and geo-tight.
+Set the Special Ad Category, then keep targeting broad and geo-sane — at least a 15-mile radius inside your licensed footprint.
 Qualify on the form.
 Optimize on bound policies, not form fills.
 Call in five minutes.
 Then scale only what clears your cost-per-policy math.
 Do those six things and Facebook ads become a measurable channel instead of a money pit — which is the whole point of treating ad spend like an operator, not a hopeful.

 Frequently asked questions